iMaPLe-Lab/drone-distance-estimation/README.md

 ## What is this?

-This repo trains a baseline distance estimator for drones.
+This repo helps train distance estimators for drones.

+We are primarily training Resnet 18, 50 and 101 with LRDD V3 Dataset.

 The model uses:
 - the full RGB frame